Joeyetinghan/starter-hugo-portfolio-theme/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Optimization
-  - Simulation Modeling
-  - Data Analytics
-  - Transportation and Energy Systems
-  - Supply Chain Systems
+  - Intersection of Machine Learning and Optimization with applications in transportation systems and supply chain

 # Education to show in About widget
 education: